-The Institute for Cultural Exchange proudly present the exhibition ¿Lebensecht?
-50 Jahre Hyperrealistische Skulptur at the Osthaus Museum Hagen.
-A comprehensive selection of sculptures by international representatives of the Hyperrealistic movement gives a profound insight into the development of this movement since the 1970’s.
-The exhibition will be on display from 23 August 2020 to 31 January 2021.
-Previous presentations of the exhibition, for example in Spain, the Netherlands and Denmark, broke all visitor records.
+The Institute for Cultural Exchange proudly presents the exhibition Hyperréalisme.
+Ceci n’est pas un corps at Musée Maillol in Paris, France.
+A comprehensive selection of sculptures by international representatives of the Hyperrealistic movement gives a profound insight into the development of this movement since the 1970s.
+The exhibition will be on display from September 8, 2022 to March 5, 2023.
+Previous presentations of the exhibition, for example in Spain, the Netherlands, and Denmark, broke all visitor records.

 Toulouse-Lautrec and the Masters of Montmartre

-Toulouse-Lautrec and the Masters of Montmartre – the successful exhibition of the Institute for Cultural Exchange is moving to its next venue: From June 13 to September 20, 2020, Toulouse-Lautrec’s extensive lithographic work from the collection of Muséé d’Ixelles will be on view at Millesgården in Lidingö/Stockholm.
+Toulouse-Lautrec og stjernerne fra Montmartre the successful exhibition of the Institute for Cultural Exchange is moving to its next venue: From September 3, 2022 to January 15, 2023, Toulouse-Lautrec’s extensive lithographic poster work from the collection of Muséé d’Ixelles is on view at the Kunstmuseum Brandts in Odense, Denmark.
 Toulouse-Lautrec, like no one else, was able to capture the atmosphere of the Parisian nightlife through reduced, but expressive forms as well as intense coloring.
 Accompanied by works of Lautrec’s predecessors and contemporaries, like Alfons Mucha, Théophile-Alexandre Steinlen or Félix Vallotton, the exhibition gives a profound insight into the fascinating world of the art poster around 1900.